Skip to Main Content

 • discuss the advantages and disadvantages of a position.

-Essays can be be chronological, sequential, or logical in order.
+Essays can be chronological, sequential, or logical in order.
 The essay question or purpose should guide how the content is organised and how your position/findings are presented.

 How do you structure an essay?